Football clubs

 "The chairman of the club seemed to be in favour of the rugby rules.
 They had arranged for four assocation matches, but three of these had to be put off because they could not get a team together."

-The athletic club were based at the Central Ground, which is where the football club played the majority of their home games.
-The side also used the Green and pitch at Lower Glebe Meadow.
+The athletic club was based at the Central Ground, where the football team played most of its home fixtures.
+Other venues included The Green and Lower Glebe Meadow.

 1890 - 1906

-For information about the club named Hastings & St Leonards between 1890 - 1906 read the history of Hastings & St Leonards.
+For details about the club during this period, see the history of Hastings & St Leonards.

 1913 - 1914

-For information about the club referred to as Hastings & St Leonards between 1913 - 1914 read the history of St Leonards Amateurs.
+For information on the club referred to as Hastings & St Leonards during these years, see the history of St Leonards Amateurs.

 1921 - 1976

-For information about the club named Hastings & St Leonards between 1921 - 1976 read the history of Hastings United.
+For details on the club named Hastings & St Leonards in this era, see the history of Hastings United.

 Hastings & St Leonards Amateurs